ubco-W2022T2-data301/project-group-group11/project_vision.md

 # Project Vision

-By analyzing the past to foresee the future, we may recognize critical features and drivers of tech market capitalization.
+By analyzing Apple's stock value, we hope to recognize critical features and drivers of tech market capitalization.
+Through this we plan to further our knowledge of the stock market and develop our data analysis skills.

 ## Contracted Grade